 The Power of Now free pdf can be found here.
 You can also purchase it on any online book store, simply go to Google and type ‘the power of now’.

 Eckhart Tolle stands out of the crowd among other spiritual teachers of our times by showing people how to achieve the state of enlightenment and awakening.
 His teachings are not only a theory but also a practice.
-Here you can see a great video when he will explain you how to enter the state of observer of your own mind, a state of deep presence which is essential to awaken.
+Here you can see a great video where he will explain how to enter the state of observer of your own mind, a state of deep presence which is essential to awaken.